MRZER00/Projects-Udacity/Projects-Web-Advanced/Resize-Images/README.md

 ## Image processing API
-its a fast server capable of storing, creating thumbnails, and saving them after modification is required on the client side.
+it's a fast server capable of storing, creating thumbnails, and saving them after modification is required on the client side.

-API reference
+### API reference
 Change the size of any jpg image from the local server:
 - img1.jpg
 - img2.jpg